Skip to content

 Separate and calculate construction waste correctly

-Who with own building projects Conserve resources, reduce construction waste, save costs and protect the environment should generally calculate as accurately as possible in order to minimize any Avoid an overabundance of building materials.
+Who with own building projects Conserve resourcesIf you want to reduce construction waste, save costs and protect the environment, you should generally calculate as precisely as possible to avoid any possible Avoid excess of building material.

-It is advisable to know the approximate Amount of unavoidable construction waste in cubic meters (m³).
-This works for a wall to be demolished, for example, by adding Multiply length, width and depth.
+It is advisable of everything to know the approximate Quantity of unavoidable construction waste in cubic meters (m³).
+This works, for example, for a wall to be demolished, by using Multiply length, width and depth.

-You should also get an overview of this, how many different types of construction waste are involved in your project.
+You should also get an overview of it, how many different construction waste are involved in your project.

-Finally, it is important to calculate the quantity as accurately as possible in advance in order to be able to decide whether you one or more containers need and whether you Remove building rubble yourself or have it collected.
+Finally, it is important to calculate the quantity as accurately as possible in advance in order to be able to decide whether you should one or more containers need and whether you remove building rubble yourself or have it picked up.

-How much and, above all, which construction waste is to be recycled or reused later on plays an important role in the optimum Size and number of containers, trailers or other receptacles.
+How much and, above all, which construction waste is to be recycled or reused later plays an important role in the optimal Size and number of containers, trailers or other receptacles.

 Smaller quantities, for example, can usually be take it to the local recycling center yourself with a trailer.

-If you have a large amount of mixed construction waste and rubble, you can here simply one each Skip container with the necessary volume on the desired date, which will be both delivered and collected by the local waste management company.
+If you have a large amount of mixed construction waste and debris, you can get here simply one each Skip container with the necessary volume at the desired placement date, which will be both delivered and picked up by the local waste management company.

-If you want to reuse old building materials or dispose of them properly, it is important to know which items can be used as Construction waste apply and which ones to Mixed construction waste count.
+If you want to reuse or properly dispose of old building materials, it's important to know what items are considered to be Construction waste apply and which ones to Mixed construction waste count

-• Mixed construction waste: Mixed construction waste refers to non-mineral construction material waste, such as plastics, wood or metals.
-This can be, for example, tarpaulins, drainpipes, demolition wood, glass panes, plasterboard, wallpaper residues or foils.
+• Mixed construction waste: Mixed construction waste is understood to be non-mineral building material waste, such as primarily plastics, wood or metals.
+This can be, for example, tarpaulins, drain pipes, demolition wood, glass panes, gypsum wallboard, wallpaper residues or foils.

-With this knowledge, the construction waste can then be separated more easily and effectively in order to Minimize both the effort and the cost of disposal.
+With this knowledge, construction waste can then be directly separated from one another more easily and in a more targeted manner in order to Minimize both the effort and the cost of disposal.

 4. separate construction waste sensibly

-In principle, the following applies: the more you separate yourself, the cheaper the disposal will besince the sorting effort in the recycling process is lower.
+Basically: the more you separate yourself, the cheaper the disposal issince the sorting effort in the recycling process is lower.
 Accordingly, it is advisable to sort the materials directly at the place of origin to be separated before they are mixed together.

-Important: Also try to ensure that the construction waste is free of contaminants.
-For example, wooden boards should no longer contain any nails or screws.
+Important: Also try to ensure that the construction waste is free from contamination.
+Wooden boards, for example, should no longer contain nails and screws.

 5. use old roof tiles as protection for bee hotels